ingiburger-pixel/profigural-tensor-framework/README.md

 ## ⚖️ Intellectual Property Notice & Integrity Verification

-The terminology (**"Profigural Tensor"** / **"Профигуральный тензор"**), the sub-byte layout mapping paradigms, and the integer-driven bitwise phase interference methods described herein are the original intellectual property and architectural concepts of their respective author.
+The terminology (**"Profigural Tensor"** / **"Профигуральный тензор"**), the sub-byte layout mapping paradigms, the algorithmic bitwise phase interference methods, and the Quantum-Inspired Binary Neural Network (QIBNN) principles described herein are the original intellectual property and architectural concepts of their respective author.

 To maintain core algorithmic confidentiality while legally establishing absolute priority of creation, the cryptographic fingerprints (hashes) of the production-ready implementation scripts are hardcoded into this repository's immutable history []: